 Director of Development, Planning & External Affairs

-Tom Dougherty rejoined the CCC team in 2010 to expand fundraising and communications efforts; he was the CCC’s chief administrator from 1992-2000, overseeing operations, development and planning as the Center grew and became the leading HIV care provider in New York City.
+Tom Dougherty rejoined the Spencer Cox Center team in 2010 to expand fundraising and communications efforts; he was the Center’s chief administrator from 1992-2000, overseeing operations, development and planning as it grew and became the leading HIV care provider in New York City.
 From 2002-2009, he served as Executive Director of HealthRight International, where he doubled the support and expanded the reach and impact of capacity-building programs addressing AIDS, TB, Malaria, women’s health, child welfare and survivors of human rights abuses.
 Previously a counselor and outreach worker, he has served on boards and policy groups addressing access to care, child welfare and LGBT rights and served as a consultant on organizational development, strategy and fundraising.
 Mr. Dougherty earned his Master’s Degree in Public Health from Columbia University.

 Associate Medical Director

 Dr. David Ferris provides clinical leadership at the Morningside Clinic and for the HIV inpatient service at St. Luke’s.
 His career has focused on providing primary care for patients with HIV/AIDS.
 Prior to joining the Spencer Cox Center in 2011, he worked for seven years at Bronx-Lebanon Hospital Center, where he was the Medical Director of the Treatment Adherence Program and Chair of the Institutional Review Board.
 Dr. Ferris graduated from the NYU School of Medicine and completed training in both internal medicine and infectious diseases at Columbia University Medical Center.
 He earned an MS in epidemiology at Columbia University’s Mailman School of Public Health and served as a visiting fellow in Durban, South Africa.
 Dr. Ferris is board-certified in internal medicine and infectious diseases.